 There are lots of ways to release emotional backlog.
 A high-school friend used to iron when she was upset – over and over, the same blouse or tablecloth.
 A neighbor I knew baked when she was sad or angry and then gave away the goodies.
 But not everyone is so creatively addicted.
 However, many of us turn to self-destructive release valves for the emotional tension that builds.
 Others are so good at stuffing down that they can forestall addressing their emotional buildup until forced to by some illness or trauma.

-Fear of our emotions
+Fear of our difficult or unwanted emotions

 Most of us have some awareness that we need to breathe more, slow down, rest more, and in various ways take better care of ourselves.
 Yet we feel constrained to stay in our cycles and don’t make the changes we know would help us.
 Why?
 Because we fear the original emotion, and because we fear change.

 The anger you felt when your second-grade teacher accused you unfairly, or the sadness you felt when your beloved pet died – felt unbearably huge when you were seven and getting your first tastes of rage and grief.
 It might feel easier to stay afraid of your rage-aholic dad than face the complex web of his – and your own – wounding.
 Purposely journeying inward to liberate yourself is hard; it’s the grist of an epic journey we aren’t sure we are strong enough to make.
 But make it, we must.